The teenager who made medical history to save her mother’s life

 However, people who need a kidney cannot always take one from someone they love, even if that person is willing to give it to them.

-In 2019, they were transplanted in everyone around 150.000 organs, a small fraction of the total number of people who need a new one.
+In 2019, around 150,000 organs were transplanted worldwide, a small fraction of the total number of people who need a new one.

 Increasing the number of donors